-- Invest It – Wisely: Instead of spending your inheritance, you may prefer to invest it and watch it grow over time.
+- Invest It – Wisely: Instead of spending your inheritance, you may prefer to invest it in a retirement account like a Roth IRA or traditional IRA and watch it grow over time.
 A trusted financial advisor can help you create your ideal investment profile if you’re interested in this option.

 - Contribute to Your Kids’ College Fund: If you’ve fallen behind or haven’t started saving yet for your children’s college fund, you could put some of your inheritance into an Education Savings Account (ESA), a 529 Plan, or a UTMA/UGMA (Uniform Transfer/Gift to Minors Act) to catch up.